 Our church’s mission is to be a group of people who are making disciples who make disciples in the everyday of life.
 So to most effectively accomplish this mission, we decided to implement a plurality of leadership methodology that emphasizes utilizing the gifting of each leader rather than a traditional org chart hierarchy.
 While this sounds good on paper, it takes much re-orienting to bring clarity around the expectations of what church is and how to function as a team.
 We have worked diligently to reshape the engrained paradigm of church as a place, or as a service, into the belief that the church is God’s people.
 This premise has been a foundational pillar to fulfilling our mission.
 By focusing on a plurality model among our leadership, we believe we are demonstrating to our church the call to participate in what God is doing and not fall into the comfortable place of simply coming to an event to consume or be entertained.

 With this in mind, we have had great alignment with Saturate framework for our central mission of disciple-making.
-This is what really drove the desire to receive Saturate coaching.
 My cohort coach, Chuck Gschwend, has much life experience and has served as a mentor/coach to many over his life.
 It is a tremendous opportunity to learn from and be encouraged by Chuck through what God has revealed about Himself to Chuck.
-He has said that, “many times, until you are well into your forties, it is more about what God is doing in you than what he is doing through you.”
+He has said that, “many times, until you are well into your forties, it is more about what God is doing in you than what He is doing through you.”
 As a man who has walked with Jesus for many years, there are certain truths that only time and experience can impart.
 Due to this, having a wise voice of counsel while navigating the waters of re-orienting paradigms around a missional community lifestyle in real time has been essential.
 For instance, as I was attempting to discern the best way to handle an interpersonal conflict with one of our other leaders, Chuck gave insight and counsel in surfacing fears that kept me from wanting to have the conversation while also bringing more clarity to the real issue at hand.
 The resulting conversation with this leader generated a very fruitful conversation that ended up creating great unity after the critical issues were raised.